dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 however sample data for a root server indicated that block sizes up to 10,000 Q/R data items give good results.
 See (#block-size-choice) for more details.

-### Per block parameters
+### Block parameters

-A valid use case is wanting to merge C-DNS files from different sources.
-To support this, an array of parameters items is stored in the file header with a minimum of one item at index 0.
-The block header preamble item then contains an optional index for the parameters item that applies for that block; if not present the index defaults to 0.
-Hence, in effect, a global parameters item is defined which can then be overridden per block.
+An array of block-parameters items is stored in the file header (with a minimum of one item at index 0) in order to support use cases such as wanting to merge C-DNS files from different sources.
+The block header preamble item then contains an optional index for the block-parameters item that applies for that block; if not present the index defaults to 0.
+Hence, in effect, a global block-parameters item is defined which can then be overridden per block.

 ## Storage parameters

-The parameters item includes a storage-parameters item - this contains information about the specific data fields stored in the C-DNS file.
+The block-parameters item includes a storage parameters item - this contains information about the specific data fields stored in the C-DNS file.

 These parameters include: